langjam/jam0003/stackgrid/README.md

 ### Theme

-StackGrid plays to the theme of LangJam (Assembly) with its assembly-like syntax and cells that are reminiscent of CPU registers.
+StackGrid plays to the theme of LangJam (Assembly) with its assembly-like syntax and cells that work a little like CPU registers.

-But also, with the `JUMP` and `FLIP` instructions, it's possible to write a program with instructions and data laid out in different locations across the grid.
-A little like the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), where different cells grow, assemble together, and die out, one might imagine a StackGrid program passing control across the grid, building up stacks, horizontal and vertical, growing and then shrinking.
+But also, with the `JUMP` and `FLIP` instructions, it's possible to write a program with instructions and data laid out in different locations across a grid.
+A little like [the Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), where different cells grow, assemble together, and die out, one might imagine a StackGrid program passing control across the grid, building up stacks, horizontal and vertical, growing and then shrinking.

 Such a program would be quite difficult to write (not to mention, debug), but these were my inspirations for StackGrid.
 I made a very little grid editor and a very little demo of what it might look like.
-Below shows the "Hello, World" program popping its stack to print the message:
+Below shows the "Hello, World" program popping its stack to print a message:

 ![stack-grid](examples/stackgrid.gif)